Here is a handy list with the very best things to do in Italy with kids.

 16. Have an Agricultural Experience with Your Kids in Italy

-In a world where our food reaches us in packs, tins and glass jars, there is a real need for kids to learn how food grows and what steps it goes through before we can put it on the table.
+In a world where our food reaches us in packs, tins and glass jars, there is a real need for kids to learn how food grows and what stages it goes through before we can put it on the table.

 In this respect, Italy is a great learning ground.